Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 \begin{question} If $(X,P)$ admits a solution of the twisted Hull-Strominger system \eqref{eq:twistedStromhol}, which cohomological quantities parametrize the possible solutions? \end{question}

-A complete answer in the case $G = \{1\}$ and $\ell_X = 0$ is given by Yau's Theorem \cite{Yau0}, which states that any K\"ahler class on a Calabi-Yau manifold admits a unique K\"ahler Ricci-flat metric.
-When $G \neq \{1\}$, a classical approach to Question \ref{question} in the case $\ell_X = 0$, that is, for the Hull-Strominger system \eqref{eq:Stromhol}, may be to fix the balanced class \eqref{eq:balancedclass} of the solution predicted by Conjecture \ref{conj:Yau} to be $\tau$.
+A complete answer in the case $G = \{1\}$ and $[\theta_\omega] = 0$ is given by Yau's Theorem \cite{Yau0}, which states that any K\"ahler class on a Calabi-Yau manifold admits a unique K\"ahler Ricci-flat metric.
+When $G \neq \{1\}$, a classical approach to Question \ref{question} in the case $[\theta_\omega] = 0$, that is, for the Hull-Strominger system \eqref{eq:Stromhol}, is to consider the balanced class of the solution \eqref{eq:balancedclass} as the relevant cohomological quantity.
 Thus, the expected answer in this approach would be the elements of the balanced cone of $X$ \cite{FuXiao}.
 This is, for instance, the path followed in \cite{Phong} using geometric flows.
 In the present paper we propose a radically different answer to this question for the more general equations \eqref{eq:twistedStromhol}, combining the Aeppli cohomology of $X$ with holomorphic Courant algebroids.